weicnnb/JHU_CS675_Project_SentimentAnalysisonMovieReviews/README.md

 # JHU_CS675_Project: Sentiment Analysis on Movie Reviews
-This document will introduce the main codes that we have used in each part.
+This document will introduce the folders in the repo, and also introduce the main codes that we have used in each part.

 For details, please see the ipynb notebooks in the python_notebook folder

 ## What has been uploaded in the Github repo
 There are three folders
 ### data